 Freelancers who fall victim to identity theft must waste resources, addressing the issue, trying to get the offender banned while clearing their own name.

-Clients who hire an impostor doesn’t get what they paid for: They end up paying senior rates to a clueless thief.
+Clients who hire an impostor don’t get what they pay for: They end up paying senior rates to a clueless thief.

 Clients affected by fraud won’t just lose money.
 Just like freelancers protecting their identity, clients will be compelled to take action, which will cost them resources, as well.
 Such incidents can dramatically hurt their business, depending on what the impostor was working on.

 Due to the volume of work and number of members, open freelancer networks simply don’t have the resources to vet every single applicant.

 These networks aren’t liable and won’t suffer immediate financial consequences, but the risk to their reputation is very real.
 It is in their best interest to weed out bad apples and maintain a good name.